Elements-Agency/benjaminjyoung/content/artwork/northern-cardinal/index.md

 alt: This is a detailed colored pencil drawing by Ben Young of a vivid red cardinal perched on a snowy branch.
 author: Benjamin J. Young

+progress: Watercolor pencil drawn on cold press watercolor wood pulp paper.
+Anytime I do realism such as this, it's quite time intensive.
+This artwork took a few weeks of stages of coming back to it and doing a little progress at a time.

 featured: true
 popularity: 4
 ratio: portrait